-14. Monitoring and analysing absence
+16. Monitoring and analysing absence

-The attendance officer will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.
+- 16.1.
+The headteacher will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.

+- 16.2.
 The school will collect data regarding punctuality and authorised and unauthorised absence, for:

 - The school cohort as a whole.

 - Individual year groups.

 - Individual pupils.

 - Demographic groups, e.g. pupils from different ethnic groups or economic backgrounds.

 - Other groups of pupils, e.g. pupils with SEND, LAC and pupils eligible for FSM.

 - Pupils at risk of persistent absence.

-The attendance officer will conduct a thorough analysis of the above data on a half-termly, termly and full-year basis to identify patterns and trends.
+- 16.3.
+The headteacher will conduct a thorough analysis of the above data on a regular basis to identify patterns and trends.
 This will include identifying, for each group:

 - Patterns in uses of certain codes.

 - Particular days of poor attendance.

 - Historic trends of attendance and absence.

-• Barriers to attendance.
+- Barriers to attendance.

-The attendance officer will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
+- 16.4.
+The headteacher will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.

 The attendance officer will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.

-The governing board will regularly review attendance data, including examinations of recent and historic trends, and will support the headteacher in setting goals and prioritising areas of focus for attendance support based on this data.

-The school will also benchmark its attendance data against local-, regional- and nationallevel data to identify areas of success and areas for improvement, and will share practice which has been shown to be effective with other schools.
+- 16.5.
+The governing board will regularly review attendance data, including examinations of recent and historic trends, and will support the headteacher/head of school in setting goals and prioritising areas of focus for attendance support based on this data. - 16.6.
+The school will also benchmark its attendance data against local, regional and national-level data to identify areas of success and areas for improvement, and will share practice which has been shown to be effective with other schools. - 16.7.
 The board of trustees will ensure staff from different schools within the trust regularly share expertise and collaborate on interventions.

-15. Training of staff
+17. Training of staff

+- 17.1.
 The school will recognise that early intervention can prevent poor attendance.
-As such, staff will receive training in identifying potentially at-risk pupils as part of their induction and refresher training.

-The governing board will ensure that teachers and support staff receive training in line with this policy and that staff will receive regular and ongoing training as part of their development.

-Training will cover at least the following:

-- The importance of good attendance - That absence is almost invariably a result of wider circumstances - The legal requirements on schools, e.g. the keeping of registers - The school's strategies and procedures for monitoring and improving attendance - The school's procedures for multi-agency working to provide intensive support for pupils who need it

-The governing board will provide dedicated and enhanced attendance training to the attendance officer and other staff with specific attendance functions in their role - this will include training regarding interpreting and analysing attendance data and supporting pupils to overcome barriers to attendance.
+As such, staff will receive training in identifying potentially at-risk pupils as part of their induction and refresher training. - 17.2.
+The local governing body will ensure that teachers and support staff receive training in line with this policy and that staff will receive regular and ongoing training as part of their development. - 17.3.
+Training will cover at least the following: - The importance of good attendance - That absence is almost invariably a result of wider circumstances - The legal requirements on schools, e.g. the keeping of registers - The school's strategies and procedures for monitoring and improving attendance - Understanding of the importance of good relationships to improve attendance - Understanding of Trauma Informed Schools strategies and knowledge of emotionally based school avoidance - The school's procedures for multi-agency working to provide intensive support for pupils who need it - 17.4.
+The school will provide dedicated and enhanced attendance training to the attendance officer and other staff with specific attendance functions in their role this will include training regarding interpreting and analysing attendance data and supporting pupils to overcome barriers to attendance.

+17.5.
 Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern and know how such concerns should be managed.

-16. Monitoring and review
+18. Monitoring and review